Skip to article frontmatterSkip to article content

 FastAPI: we already know a bit

-we already vaguely know how to use it, remember, we’ve already seen
+We already vaguely know how to use it, remember, we’ve already seen

-notice how simple it is to get started 😯
+Notice how simple it is to get started 😯

 Quick recap